scikit-hep/scikit-hep.github.io/pages/developers/pytest.md

 You can also use `xfail` for tests that are expected to fail (you can even strictly test them as failing if you want).
 You can use `parametrize` to make a single parameterized test instead of sharing them (with fixtures).
 There's a `filterwarnings` mark, too.

-Many PyTest plugins support new marks too, like `pytest-parametrize`.
+Many pytest plugins support new marks too, like `pytest-parametrize`.
 You can also use custom marks to enable/disable groups of tests, or to pass data into fixtures.

 ### Tests should test the installed version, not the local version